timotheebitsch/wedoogiftTest/devops/README.md

-# Wedoogift DevOps challenge
+# Glady DevOps challenge
 You are interested in joining our DevOps team ? try to accomplish this challenge, we will be glad to see your work and give you a feedback.

 ## Expected deliverable
 * Architecture Diagram with the relevant AWS components, you can choose any tools to create your diagram.
-(Must Have)
 * Describe why you chose each component.
-(Must Have)
-* CloudFormation template corresponding to your architecture.
-(Optional)
+* An IaC implementation corresponding to your architecture.

 ## Problem to solve
 ![offerwall](assets/offerwall.png)